 Many people ask, Do I have tinnitus?
 The simple answer is, “If you hear it, you have it.”
-In the majority of cases the source of the tinnitus is unknown, though one common trigger is loud noise.
-If you have ringing or buzzing (tinnitus), we perform a thorough audiological examination with tinnitus testing and, if appropriate, refer our patients for medical examinations as well.
-These examinations often uncover a way to help with your tinnitus.
+In the majority of cases, the source of the tinnitus is unknown.
+If you have ringing or buzzing (tinnitus), get a thorough medical and audiological examination.
+These examinations may uncover a treatable cause.
+We will assist you with the most appropriate treatment.

-There are many treatments available to help you manage your tinnitus such as Tinnitus Retraining Therapy (TRT), sound therapy, amplification, and several others.
-In many cases a combination of treatments are needed to obtain relief; persistence and patience to find the right tinnitus management therapy for each individual.
+There are many treatments available to help you manage your tinnitus such as masking, Tinnitus Retraining Therapy (TRT), amplification, and many others.
+In many cases, a combination of treatments is what people need to obtain relief, it usually takes persistence and patience to find the right tinnitus management therapy for each individual.